CyberQ-Tech/Manging-Network-Access/README.md

 ## Conclusion

 This project showcased how implementing a firewall with custom routes can help manage network traffic.
-Restricting ingress and egress traffic over network can limit false-positives as well as help prevent additional attack types via ACLs.
+Restricting ingress and egress traffic over a network can limit false-positives as well as help prevent additional attack types via ACLs.